FrostSource/HLACaptionReplacer/README.md

                 closecaption_french-act2.txt
                 closecaption_french-sfx.txt

-The `english` and `french` folders are purely for organization and don't affect the compiler.
-The above files will be compiled into the `\game\` folder of your addon as the follow:
+The `english` and `french` folders are purely for organization and don't affect the way the files are compiled.
+The above files will be compiled into the `\game\` folder of your addon as the following:

     resource\
         subtitles\